agvpa01/vpa-shopify-products-api/static/page-18.md

 ## Description

-VPA® Whey Protein Isolate (WPI) is a premium, ultra-filtered protein powder offering over 90% protein content with almost zero fats, carbohydrates, and lactose, making it an ideal choice for individua...
+HASTA - VPA® Whey Protein Isolate (WPI) is a premium, ultra-filtered protein powder offering over 90% protein content with almost zero fats, carbohydrates, and lactose, making it an ideal choice for individua...

 ## Pricing